rasteli/glr-dmenu/README.md

 glr-dmenu is my personal build of dmenu I made to satisfy my needs.
 These are all the patches I've included so far:

 - case insensitive - ignores capital letters
-- grid - renders dmenus's entries in a grid
+- grid - renders dmenu's entries in a grid
 - highlight - highlights the individual characters of matched text for each entry
 - line height - makes possible to set the height of a dmenu line
 - morecolor - creates an additional color scheme, for use with the entries adjacent to the selection